pevtsoff/test_task_banks_import/readme.md

 ### Import logic.
 Parser will read the files in the  BANK_FILES_PATH folder one by one, and will read them line by line, doing all the transformations/aggregations on a row level.
-In case parser finds any error in a cell, it reports the whole line to the file configured in ERROR_FILE_PATH env var or in config_params.py.
+If output field is an aggregation one or more input fields - it should be added to the csv_parser.aggregate_fields_map dict.
+In case parser finds any error in an input cell - it will report the whole line to the file configured in ERROR_FILE_PATH env var or in config_params.py.

 ### Launch
 ```buildoutcfg